-For the purposes of paragraph 39 (2) (a) of the Act (which deals with signs), the following signs are prescribed:
+For the purposes of paragraph 39(2)(a) of the Act (which deals with signs), the following signs are prescribed:

-- (a) the words 'Patent', 'Patented', 'By Royal Letters Patent', 'Protected International Trade Mark', 'Registered', 'Registered Design', 'Copyright' 'Plant Breeder's Rights', 'EL rights', or words or symbols to the same effect (including the symbols '©' and '®'); - (b) the words 'To counterfeit this is a forgery', or words to the same effect: - (c) a representation of the Arms, or of a flag or seal, of the Commonwealth or of a State or Territory; - (d) a representation of the Arms or emblem of a city or town in Australia or of a public authority or public institution in Australia; - (e) a representation of a mark notified by the International Union for the Protection of Industrial Property as not entitled to registration under international arrangements; - (f) a sign specified in Schedule 2.

-Note 1 For the meaning of EL rights, see section 5 of the Circuit Layouts Act 1989.

-Note 2 A list of the marks mentioned in paragraph 4.15 (e) is available at the Trade Marks Office and sub-offices.
+- (a) the words 'Patent', 'Patented', 'By Royal Letters Patent', 'Protected International Trade Mark', 'Registered', 'Registered Design', 'Copyright' 'Plant Breeder's Rights', 'EL rights', or words or symbols to the same effect (including the symbols '©' and '®'); - (b) the words 'To counterfeit this is a forgery', or words to the same effect; - (c) a representation of the Arms, or of a flag or seal, of the Commonwealth or of a State or Territory; - (d) a representation of the Arms or emblem of a city or town in Australia or of a public authority or public institution in Australia; - (e) a representation of a mark notified by the International Union for the Protection of Industrial Property as not entitled to registration under international arrangements; - (f) a sign specified in Schedule 2. - Note 1: For the meaning of EL rights, see section 5 of the Circuit Layouts Act 1989. - Note 2: A list of the marks mentioned in paragraph 4.15(e) is available at the Trade Marks Office and sub-offices (if any).

-4.15A Grounds for rejection - trade mark identical etc to trade mark protected under Madrid Protocol
+4.15A Grounds for rejection-trade mark identical etc to trade mark protected under Madrid Protocol held by another person in respect of similar goods or closely related services; and

-- (1) For section 189A of the Act, and subject to subregulations (3) and (5), an application for the registration of a trade mark (applicant's trade mark) in respect of goods (applicant's goods) must be rejected if: - (a) the applicant's trade mark is substantially identical with, or deceptively similar to: - (i) a protected international trade mark; or - (ii) a trade mark in respect of which the Registrar has received notification of an IRDA;
+- For section 189A of the Act, and subject to subregulations (3) and (5), an application for the registration of a trade mark (applicant's trade mark) in respect of goods (applicant's goods) must be rejected if: - (a) the applicant's trade mark is substantially identical with, or deceptively similar to:

+- (i) a protected international trade mark; or - (ii) a trade mark in respect of which the Registrar has received notification of an IRDA;